Ulayya bint al-Mahdi: Biography

 Similar to other free Arab women known for their musical ability, Ulayya bint al-Mahdi only performed in private, chaperoned family only functions to avoid any potential impropriety, such as to be compared to the slave-qiyan, jawaris or mughanniyat, but she was referred to as a qayna as a tribute to her musical ability.
 She once performed a duet with her brother Ibrahim ibn al-Mahdi.
 She also composed love poems for her sister-in-law Zubaidah bint Ja`far, which was allegedly performed by 2000 slave women singers for her brother Harun al-Rashid.

+Her husband Musa died before her, Various dates are given for Musa's death, including 799 (at the age of 55), 803, and 805.
+Ulayya spend her life after becoming widow with her brothers and nephews.
+Ulayya died in 824 or 825.

 Siblings

 Ulayya was related to Abbasid house both by birth and through marriage like all other Abbasid princess.
 She was contemporary and related to several Abbasid caliphs, princes and princesses.